 The trail starts at an opening in the bamboo, located across from the water tower, but before the paved driveway on your left.
 Upon entering the bamboo forest, you’ll see two paths.
 To the right is the waterfall.
 It’s at the very beginning of the trail and easy to miss.
 I wandered around for about an hour looking for it, not realizing I had walked right past it upon entry.
 The waterfall is on a separate piece of privately owned land, so please enjoy from afar.
 The path to the right will lead you to the ruins.
 At the time when I visited, the path was marked with orange tape tied to the bamboo stalks.
 It was fairly easy to follow the tape all the way around, where you’ll find a pretty stream near the back of the property.
 It’s a really easy trek but be mindful of what direction you are going.
 Although, it’s not a huge area, it is easy to get lost and I didn’t have cell service.
 I would also come armed with plenty of bug repellent!

-Hawaii is an absolutely gorgeous place with a little something for everyone.
-I can’t wait to return and explore more of the islands!
+Oahu is an absolutely gorgeous place with a little something for everyone.
+I can’t wait to return and explore more of the Hawaiian islands!